 Introduction To Greenhouse Capsicum Cultivation Project Report

 The height of the capsicum plant is different for different varieties, but the average height ranges from 30 to 90 cm.
 The leaves of the plant are oval in shape and bright green in colour.
 The size of the leaf is proportional to the size of the fruit.
 It is considered that plants producing small peppers or capsicum have small leaves.
 The roots of the plant are shallow and may extend up to 20 or 30 cm deep under the soil.
-The flowers of the plant are star shaped and white in colour.
-The fruit has different shapes like round, oblong or tapered.
+The flowers of the plant are star-shaped and white in colour.
+The fruit has different shapes like round, oblong, or tapered.
 The skin of the fruit is smooth and shiny.
 They are available in many colours like red, yellow, purple and green.
-Generally pepper or capsicum is green under immature conditions, but turns red upon ripening.
+Generally, pepper or capsicum is green under immature conditions, but turns red upon ripening.
 The newly introduced cultivars have fruits that are of different colour both under mature and immature conditions.
-The vegetable or fruit contains many white seeds, which give the spicy taste to it.
+The vegetable or fruit contains many white seeds, which give a spicy taste to it.

-This report consists of capsicum farming methods under the greenhouse facility and at the end discusses about the cost structure of the farm with expected profits.
+This report consists of capsicum farming methods under the greenhouse facility and at the end discusses the cost structure of the farm with expected profits.

 Scope and Importance of Capsicum Cultivation

 The current production of capsicum in the country is being done over 24,000 hectares of land with an annual production of 3.21 lakh metric tonnes.
-With the increasing demand for different varieties of capsicum in the market, it is expected that there would be a scope for expanding the area under production of these fruits.
+With the increasing demand for different varieties of capsicum in the market, it is expected that there would be scope for expanding the area under the production of these fruits.
 India ranks fourth in the production of capsicum.
-The plant is extensively cultivated in the states of Uttar Pradesh, Andhra Pradesh, Karnataka, Maharashtra, Tamil Nadu and Himachal Pradesh.
-The export market for capsicum is also very high and it demands fruits with good size, longer shelf life, attractive color, etc. The supply is inadequate due to low productivity from the open farms, which are greatly controlled by the external environmental factors.
-So, a probable solution to increase productivity, yield and quality could be cultivating capsicum within a greenhouse structure with minimal loss.
+The plant is extensively cultivated in the states of Uttar Pradesh, Andhra Pradesh, Karnataka, Maharashtra, Tamil Nadu, and Himachal Pradesh.
+The export market for capsicum is also very high and it demands fruits of good size, longer shelf life, attractive color, etc. The supply is inadequate due to low productivity from the open farms, which are greatly controlled by external environmental factors.
+So, a probable solution to increase productivity, yield, and quality could be cultivating capsicum within a greenhouse structure with minimal loss.
 Expanding and implementing greenhouse structures also increases the chances of employment among the rural population, thereby effectively contributing to the economy of the country.

 Cultivars or varieties of Capsicum